RsyncProject/rsync/rsync.1.md

 ## DIAGNOSTICS

-rsync occasionally produces error messages that may seem a little cryptic.
+Rsync occasionally produces error messages that may seem a little cryptic.
 The one that seems to cause the most confusion is "protocol version mismatch -- is your shell clean?".